EU border agency Frontex director ‘aware of illegal refugee pushbacks’

 Investigation

+Leggeri initially denied the allegations, saying Frontex officials were being implicated in "pushbacks" carried out by Greek border guards at sea.

-The agency had earlier said it had opened an internal inquiry over the media reports.
+The border agency then said it opened an internal inquiry over the media reports.

-"We are looking into the accusations levelled by several news organisations related to our activities at Greece's external borders," agency chief Leggeri said in a statement.
+"We are looking into the accusations levelled by several news organisations related to our activities at Greece's external borders," Leggeri said in a statement.

 But "so far, no documents or other materials have been found to substantiate any accusations of violations," the agency said.